 Some tips on good design:

-- Create visual icon that signifies 3D Showcase’s purpose to users.
+- Create a visual icon that signifies 3D Showcase’s purpose for users.

 - Commanding (yet friendly) and concise copy that tells users why they should enter 3D.

 - Typically the 3D Space is used to give more information or to confirm one's initial opinion after seeing 2D photos.